egovernment/eregistrations/documentation/styles.md

 ### System specific styles

 Any specific system builded on top of eRegistration, in order to differentiate from Prototype, require theme specific styles. **Theme** css files are placed directly in *system-name/css* folder.
-Theme contains upcommint components:
+Theme contains components:

 1. **theme.css** file, where all basic styles from prototype are overiten.
 At the beginning of file, [used in theme fonts](https://github.com/egovernment/eregistrations-salvador/blob/master/css/theme.css#L1-L28) need to be defined, as well as [variables overide](https://github.com/egovernment/eregistrations-salvador/blob/master/css/theme.css#L30-L47).
 2.  **theme-public.css** file, where all components used on public pages (like modals, [example here](https://github.com/egovernment/eregistrations-salvador/blob/master/css/theme-public.css#L149-L155)) are overwritten.